Azure/bicep-types-az/generated/operationalinsights/microsoft.operationalinsights/2020-10-01/types.md

 ### Properties
 * **resourceId**: string: The full resource Id of the private link scope resource.
 * **scopeId**: string: The private link scope unique Identifier.

+## TableProperties
+### Properties
+* **isTroubleshootEnabled**: bool: Enable or disable troubleshoot for this table.
+* **isTroubleshootingAllowed**: bool (ReadOnly): Specifies if IsTroubleshootingEnabled property can be set for this table.
+* **lastTroubleshootDate**: string (ReadOnly): Last time when troubleshooting was set for this table.
+* **retentionInDays**: int: The data table data retention in days, between 7 and 730.
+Setting this property to null will default to the workspace retention.

 ## TrackedResourceTags
 ### Properties